KAIST-SE-Lab/PASTA/README.md

 3. Run your PASTA-based managing system to adapt your system.
 Refer the example "main" file.

 # Reference
 You can find detail information about PASTA in our original paper.
-(Link: under review now)
+- Yong-Jun Shin, Eunho Cho and Doo-Hwan Bae., PASTA: An Efficient Proactive Adaptation Approach Based on Statistical Model Checking for Self-Adaptive Systems, 24th International Conference on Fundamental Approaches to Software Engineering (FASE), 2021